 Initially, these resources include an email signature image, page runners, talking points, social media graphics, and the logo in a variety of formats.
 New items and additions will be added throughout the year, including a “WVU Extension Birthday in a Box” kit for summer programs.

-Listen to WVU President E. Gordon Gee discuss WVU Extension’s Service and importance to the state during an interview with West Virginia Public Radio’s Beth Voorhees.
+Listen to WVU President E. Gordon Gee discuss WVU Extension’s Service and importance to the state during an interview with West Virginia Public Broadcasting’s Beth Voorhees.
 To listen to President Gee discuss the 100th birthday of Extension Service, begin listening at 20:20.

 Now that most of us are up and running in Microsoft Outlook, here are some resources for getting to know the software so you can make the most of it.